U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 From what country does the U.S. import the most coal?

-In 2011, the United States imported the most coal from Colombia — more than 9.5 million short tons.
+In 2012, the United States imported the most coal from Colombia — nearly 7 million short tons.
+This was about 76% of total U.S. coal imports.

 Other FAQs about Coal